NordicSemiconductor/asset-tracker-cloud-aws-js/features/FOTA.feature.md

 ## Fetch the job as a device

-Soon the tracker starts the next job into `job`
+Soon the tracker stores the next started job into `job`

 Then `job` should match